Algorithmic Bias in Lending: Evidence from a Fintech Audit: Discussion

-While we believe our profit-based approach is broadly useful, it is subject to several important limitations.
-First, our test cannot detect all forms of potential discrimination.
+Our analysis is subject to several important limitations.
+First, a profit-based test is unable to detect all forms of potential discrimination.
 For example, a lender might hypothetically refuse to lend to a random subset of minority applicants, but then offer non-discriminatory loan terms to those who are ultimately offered loans.
 Such discriminatory behavior would not be detected by a comparison of profits across groups.
-Second, current legislation prohibits lenders from collecting protected characteristics of non-mortgage applicants, and so similar analyses would need to use imputed demographics, as we do here~\citep{USCongress1974}.
-It is worth noting, however, that there is precedent for using BISG estimates by regulators, such as the Consumer Financial Protection Bureau and the Department of Justice \citep{cfpb2014_bisg, Akinwumi2021, CFPB_DOJ_Ally_Consent_2013}.
-Finally, our analysis focused on comparing profits across individual racial and ethnic and gender groups, but recent work has suggested that the intersection of race and gender is an important dimension to consider when evaluating lending disparities across groups \citep{harkness2016discrimination}.
+Our audit is therefore limited to assessing discrimination in loan pricing, as opposed to approval decisions.
+Second, current legislation prohibits lenders from collecting protected characteristics of non-mortgage applicants, and so our analysis relies on the use of imputed demographics~\cite{USCongress1974}.
+Recent work has suggested that using such estimates in studies of outcome disparities may significantly underestimate the magnitude of racial disparities, in which case, the disparities we report herein may be greater than we estimate \cite{chernenko2023limits}.
+It is worth noting, however, that there is precedent for using BISG estimates by regulators, such as the Consumer Financial Protection Bureau and the Department of Justice \cite{cfpb2014_bisg, Akinwumi2021, CFPB_DOJ_Ally_Consent_2013}.

 Our analysis focused on personal loans originated by a single U.S. fintech lender, but the findings likely generalize to other lenders and credit markets.
-For example, recent work uncovered similar miscalibration in consumer credit scores for Black borrowers \citep{bakker2025credit} and other work observed underestimation of delinquency risk in business credit scores for minority business owners \citep{robb2018testing}.
-Other recent work scrutinizing the calibration of consumer credit scores across gender in the subprime borrowing context similarly found that the default risk for women is overestimated \citep{LIU2025101081}.
-This pattern suggests that, in credit markets where these credit scores are used, other profit-based outcome tests could reveal analogous disparities to those we uncover in our analysis.
-Nevertheless, the magnitude and direction of profit disparities may vary across borrower populations and credit products, and replication of our analyses in different credit contexts would be a valuable next step in assessing the prevalence of the patterns we observe.
+For example, recent work uncovered similar miscalibration in consumer credit scores for Black borrowers \cite{bakker2025credit} and other work observed underestimation of delinquency risk in business credit scores for minority business owners \cite{robb2018testing}.
+Other recent work scrutinizing the calibration of consumer credit scores across gender in the subprime borrowing context similarly found that the default risk for women is overestimated \cite{LIU2025101081}.
+This pattern suggests that, in credit markets where these credit scores are used, other audits could reveal analogous disparities to those we uncover in our analysis.
+Nevertheless, the magnitude and direction of disparities may vary across borrower populations and credit products, and replication of our analyses in different credit contexts would be a valuable next step in assessing the prevalence of the patterns we observe.